 5. Use the Plan a PSA Handout to plan a video that is 30 seconds or less by creating a storyboard.
-A storyboard is a visual plan for what will take place in a video.
+A storyboard is a visual plan for the actions that will take place in a video.
 Use the blank boxes to draw images of what you want to show on the screen.
-Use the lines underneath the boxes to plan for what will be said in the video.
+Use the lines underneath the boxes to plan for the audio portion of the video.

-Here are some things to think about as you plan:
+Here are some things to consider as you plan:

-- Come up with a powerful message that you want to share

-- Identify the problem that you are trying to solve

-- Talk about what causes this problem

-- Share some facts about the problem

-- Talk about some solutions to the problem

-- Consider having a catchy phrase or slogan

-- 6. Now, share your PSA plan with your group.
-Use the tips above to give each other feedback on your plans.
+- Come up with a compelling message that you want to convey - Identify the problem that you are trying to solve - Talk about what causes this problem - Share some facts about the problem - Identify some solutions to the problem - Talk about what would be different if this problem were solved - Consider having a catchy phrase or slogan - 6.
+Now, share your PSA plan with your group.
+Use the tips above to provide each other with feedback on your plans.